 The herb garret is filled with bottles of curious looking potions and concoctions.
 Dried herbs hang from the rafters and there are bowls of powders and crushed seeds.
 It’s all a little hocus pocus.
 The theatre is located in the garret of St Thomas’ Church, Southwark on the original site of St Thomas’ hospital.
 You need to climb a small 52-step spiral staircase to get inside.

 Check the Old Operating Theatre website for times and prices as the museum often closes for talks.

 One of my favourite things to do near London Bridge is get stuck into some of the wonderful foodie stalls in Borough Market.
+One of the best London markets in my opinion.
 The current building dates back to 1851 but the market’s been going back since before the twelfth century.
 Buy artisan cheeses, meats, fish and shellfish, wine, oils, deli favourites and most food stuffs you could put a name to.
 I always stop by Borough Cheese Company for a piece of their delectable Comte.

 Walk through to the back and you’ll come across Green Market where there’s a whole gamut of street stalls selling international cuisines from Japanese to Jamaican and Italian to Indian.
 It’s a great place for lunch.